etanttila/apluslms.github.io/contribute/styleguides/gettext/index.md

 # GNU Gettext Translations

+When choosing the words to use for common topics, pay attention to the list of [frequently used translations](../../frequently_used_translations.md).

 The goal with following the rules is to lower the amount of problems when working with git.
 The idea is not to update fields that do not add any value and fields that are not relevant for the change in a commit.